japila-books/apache-spark-internals/docs/shuffle/SortShuffleManager.md

 shuffleBlockResolver: ShuffleBlockResolver
 ----

-shuffleBlockResolver is an xref:shuffle:IndexShuffleBlockResolver.adoc[IndexShuffleBlockResolver] that is created immediately when SortShuffleManager is.
+shuffleBlockResolver is an shuffle:IndexShuffleBlockResolver.md[IndexShuffleBlockResolver] that is created immediately when SortShuffleManager is.

 shuffleBlockResolver is used when SortShuffleManager is requested for a <<getWriter, ShuffleWriter for a given partition>>, to <<unregisterShuffle, unregister a shuffle metadata>> and <<stop, stop>>.

-shuffleBlockResolver is part of the xref:shuffle:ShuffleManager.adoc#shuffleBlockResolver[ShuffleManager] abstraction.
+shuffleBlockResolver is part of the shuffle:ShuffleManager.md#shuffleBlockResolver[ShuffleManager] abstraction.

 == [[getWriter]] Getting ShuffleWriter For Partition and ShuffleHandle